 - Continue making adjustments until you reach an optimum performance level for your business requirements.

-- Linearly changing performance of the system for scans, aggregations, and CTAS statements
+- Linearly improves performance of the system for scans, aggregations, and CTAS statements.

-- Increasing the number of readers and writers when loading with PolyBase
+- Increases the number of readers and writers for loading data.

-- Before you perform a heavy data loading or transformation operation, scale up DWUs so that your data is available more quickly.
+- Before you perform a heavy data loading or transformation operation, scale out to make the data available more quickly.

-- During peak business hours, scale to accommodate larger numbers of concurrent queries.
+- During peak business hours, scale out to accommodate larger numbers of concurrent queries.

 - Compute and memory resources are returned to the pool of available resources in the data center

-- DWU costs are zero for the duration of the pause.
+- Data warehouse unit costs are zero for the duration of the pause.